DevExpress-Examples/maui-token-editors/README.md

 <!-- default badges end -->
 # DevExpress Editors for .NET MAUI - Token Editors

-This example shows how to add the [TokenEdit](https://docs.devexpress.com/MAUI/DevExpress.Maui.Editors.TokenEdit?v=22.2) and [AutoCompleteTokenEdit](https://docs.devexpress.com/MAUI/DevExpress.Maui.Editors.AutoCompleteTokenEdit?v=22.2) components to a [MAUI app](https://learn.microsoft.com/en-us/dotnet/maui/?view=net-maui-7.0) and configure their main settings.
+This example illustrates how you can incorporate our [TokenEdit](https://docs.devexpress.com/MAUI/DevExpress.Maui.Editors.TokenEdit?v=22.2) and [AutoCompleteTokenEdit](https://docs.devexpress.com/MAUI/DevExpress.Maui.Editors.AutoCompleteTokenEdit?v=22.2) within a [MAUI app](https://learn.microsoft.com/en-us/dotnet/maui/?view=net-maui-7.0) (and configure associated settings).

 <img src="Images/token_edit_sample_with_frame.png" alt="DevExpress Token Editor and Auto-Complete Token Editor for MAUI" height="500">

-The Token Edit component allows users to select multiple items from the drop-down list.
-The selected items appear as chips in the edit box.
+The Token Edit component allows users to select multiple items from its drop-down list.
+Selected items appear as chips within the edit box.

-The Auto-Complete Token Edit component locates records that match the text entered by a user and displays the first item it locates within the data source.
-It also supports asynchronous item loading.
-The editor loads items as users enter text without freezing the UI.
+The Auto-Complete Token Edit component locates records that match text entered by a user and displays the first item it locates within the data source.
+It also supports asynchronous item load operations.
+The editor loads items as users enter text without locking the UI.

 ## Requirements

-Please register the DevExpress NuGet Gallery in Visual Studio to restore the NuGet packages used in this solution.
+Please register the DevExpress NuGet Gallery in Visual Studio to restore NuGet packages used in this solution.
 See the following topic for more information: [Get Started with DevExpress Mobile UI for .NET MAUI](https://docs.devexpress.com/MAUI/403249/get-started).

-You can also refer to the following YouTube video for more information on how to get started with the DevExpress .NET MAUI Controls: [Setting up a .NET MAUI Project](https://www.youtube.com/watch?v=juJvl5UicIQ).
+You can also refer to the following YouTube video to get started with the DevExpress .NET MAUI Controls: [Setting up a .NET MAUI Project](https://www.youtube.com/watch?v=juJvl5UicIQ).

 ## Files to Review